 The Film/Digital Notes field can contain this information:

 - Off-site storage means that the item is digitized and in storage away from the library.
-Guests can contact the FamilySearch Library and request a digital copy to view at the FamilySearch Library.
+Request a copy for use at the library with the Off-Site Storage Book Order Form.

 - On loan means that the item is out of the library temporarily.

-- When you click to view images, it always opens at Item 1.
+- Some numbers include an Item number.
+When you click to view images, the image viewer always opens at image 1 of Item 1.
 To find the specific Item number of interest, navigate through the thumbnail images.

 - Image Group Number (DGS)—the number for digital images